 The Old Confederate Soldiers Home.
-Site of the first state crime lab in Georgia.
+Site of the first state crime lab in Georgia, the original Georgia Bureau of Investigation, prior to 1957.

 2nd Home of the GBI DOFSD Crime Lab on Confederate Avenue.

-The lab was housed here until 1984.
+The lab was housed here from 1957 to 1984.